adarlan/eks-lab/README.md

 - Monitor metrics with Grafana and Prometheus
 - Experiment with Kubernetes workloads

-## 6. Undeploy Infrastructure 💥
+## 6. Undeploy 💥

-Destroy resources when finished to avoid unnecessary costs:
+To delete resources and avoid unnecessary costs:

 - Go to your GitHub repository
 - Navigate to the __Actions__ tab
-- Select the __Undeploy Infrastructure__ workflow
+- Select the __Undeploy__ workflow
 - Click __Run workflow__